Layr-Labs/eigenlayer-contracts/docs/README.md

 | -------- | -------- | -------- |
 | [`AllocationManager.sol`](../src/contracts/core/AllocationManager.sol) | Singleton | Transparent proxy |

-The `AllocationManager` is replaces the AVSDirectory with the introduction of _operator sets_ and slashing.
+The `AllocationManager` replaces the AVSDirectory with the introduction of _operator sets_ and slashing.
 It handles several use cases:
 * AVSs can create operator sets and can define the EigenLayer Strategies within them
 * Operators can register to or deregister from an AVS's operator sets
 * Operators can make slashable security commitments to an operator set by allocating a proportion of their total delegated stake for a Strategy to be slashable.
 Ex.
 As an operator, I can allocate 50% of my delegated stETH to be slashable by a specific operator set